Journalism Students Graduate on Time

 Time to Degree is the average of the number of years it takes students to graduate.

-The facts: Journalism majors who graduated in the 2015-2016 academic year, took an average of four years to graduate - even with an internship!
+The facts: For Journalism majors who graduated in the 2016-2017 academic year, the average time it took them to graduate was 4.1 years—even with an internship.

 What this means: This means that some students graduated in fewer than 4 years, most graduated in 4 years and a few others took longer.
-Some students graduate in four or fewer years because they take online courses during the year to progress in their program.
-The online component allows them to continue schooling while being away from campus taking Education Abroad courses, interning at companies and doing other types of work.
+Some students graduate in four or fewer years because they take online courses in the summer (and school year) to progress in their program while being away from campus taking study abroad courses, interning at companies and doing other types of work.

-The rate of first-time undergraduate students who entered the MSU Journalism major in fall 2015 and returned in fall 2016 (last year) was about 92 percent.
+The facts: The persistence rate of first-time undergraduate students who entered the MSU Journalism major in fall 2016 and returned in fall 2017 (last year) was more than 90 percent.

 What this means: Students enjoy their first year and returned to MSU to continue their studies.
 However, some students may decide that personal circumstances cause them to sit out a year, or they choose to work full-time and defer their program to a later date or they change to another university or major.